2024 Advantage Cars Prague Open

-The 2024 Advantage Cars Prague Open was a professional tennis tournament played on outdoor hard courts.
+The 2024 Advantage Cars Prague Open was a professional tennis tournament played on outdoor clay courts.
 It was the thirty-first (men) and nineteenth (women) editions of the tournament, which were part of the 2024 ATP Challenger Tour and the 2024 ITF Women's World Tennis Tour.
 It took place in Prague, Czech Republic, between 6 and 12 May 2024.